codiga/vscode-plugin/DEVELOPMENT.md

 `CodeAction` objects returned by both providers are handled and propagated towards the client in the `connection.onCodeAction()` section of `server.ts`.

+### Configuration cache

+A handful of configuration and client side related data is cached on server side, so that the number of communication between the language client and the language server is minimized.

+You can find this cache at [`/server/src/utils/configurationCache.ts`](/server/src/utils/configurationCache.ts), and it stores:
+- the user fingerprint
+- the up-to-date Codiga API token,
+- the workspace folders currently open

 ## GraphQL client, queries and mutations

 Both the client and the server uses a GraphQL client to send queries and mutations to Codiga.